1-apex/1-apex/README.md

 Let’s connect and create something impactful. 🚀

-*Warning: May or may not be powered by coffee, code, and sheer willpower.* ☕💻
+*Warning: May be powered by coffee, code, and sheer willpower.* ☕💻
-*Fluent in debugging, procrastinating, and Googling StackOverflow.* 🤓
+*Fluent in debugging and Googling StackOverflow.* 🤓